History of Makkah

 Establishment of Makkah

-The establishment of Makkah, with the history and foundations of Makkah is directly connected to Prophet Ibrahim as he was the first person to settle his family in it when he left his wife Haajar and his son Isma’il there in compliance with the command of Allah.
+The establishment of Makkah, with the history and foundations of Makkah is directly connected to Prophet Ibrahim as he left his wife Haajar and his son Isma’il in that area in compliance with the command of Allah.

 Imam Al-Bukhari reported on the authority of Ibn Abbas in the long narration in which the Prophet صلى الله عليه وعلى آله وسلم informed us that Ibrahim once came with his wife Haajar and his son Isma’il who was still a suckling infant, from ancient Syria to Makkah.
 At that time, Makkah had no water and nobody residing in it.
 Ibrahim took them both under the shade of a tree and left with them a bag of dates and a flask of water, then headed back to ancient Syria.
 As he was leaving, his wife Haajar called to him, saying: “Where are you going?
 How can you leave us in this deserted valley that has neither humans nor anything else (in terms of life)?”
 She repeated this a few times but he did not reply, so she asked: “Did Allah command you to do this?”
 Ibrahim replied: “Yes” Thereupon she said: “Then He shall never forsake us”.

 The well of Zam Zam